nicoverbruggen/NVAppUpdater/README.md

-# AppUpdater Package
+# NVAppUpdater Package

+**Important**: 👷‍♂️ This package is currently **under construction**, and may change at any time.

-## What this does
+## What is this?

 This is a package that helps you build a self-updater for a given macOS application.
-It is currently based on code for PHP Monitor.
+It is supposed to act as an alternative to [Sparkle](https://sparkle-project.org/).

+This was originally written as part of my "zero non first-party dependencies" policy for PHP Monitor, where [the original code](https://github.com/nicoverbruggen/phpmon/tree/641328760684472a9a3c6191d15dcab249d92271/phpmon-updater) has been responsible for serving updates for many users over the last few years.

-This package contains code that can be used for the self-updater app that you can ship with your app, and code that you can use in your main app.
+This package contains code that can be used to ship a self-updater app that you can ship alongside your app, with code that you can use in your main app.

 Your app must ship the self-updater as a separate sub-app, so that it can be launched independently from the main executable, which is terminated upon launching the sub-app.

+## How does it work?

 Here's how it works:

-- The updater checks if a newer manifest file is available.
-If there is, it is downloaded to the `UpdaterPath`.
+- From within the main app, you can perform a so-called `UpdateCheck`.
+This will connect to a URL of your choice where you have made a manifest file available.
+That manifest file is then checked and compared to the current version.

+- If the version specified in the manifest file is newer, then the user will see a message prompting them to update the app.
+If the user chooses to update to the newer version, details of the upgrade URL and checksum are written to a temporary file as a JSON file.

 - If the user chooses to install the update, the main app is terminated once the self-updater app has launched.
+To do this, you must specify the correct bundle ID(s) in the self-updater, or the app won't be terminated.

 - The self-updater will download the .zip file and validate it using the checksum provided in the manifest file.
-If the checksum is valid, the app is (re)placed in `/Applications` and finally launched.
+If the checksum is valid, the app is (re)placed in `/Applications` and finally (re-)launched.

 ## Checking for updates